devchat-ai/devchat-vscode/README.md

 ## What is DevChat?

-DevChat is the open-source solution to help you write prompts to generate code and documentation, going beyond simple code auto-completion.
-It isn't limited to performing predefined operations on short code snippets.

-DevChat is the way developers interact and collaborate with AI.
+DevChat is an open-source platform that empowers developers to leverage AI for code generation and documentation.
+We aim to go beyond simple code auto-completion and limited operations on brief code snippets.
+DevChat offers a highly *practical* and *effective* way for developers to interact and collaborate with AI.

-💬 Build the future with prompts, _not_ code.

 ## Why DevChat?